ProkopRandacek/rendering/readme.md

 - Shape rotating
 - Shape transformation control from C (rn hardcoded in GLSL)
 - Maybe better animation control from C
+- `#import`s seems to be messy.
+- Maybe switch to make instead of cmake

 see `archtecture.md` for explanation what every file does.